thedodd/giphy-api/book/ownership.md

 }

 fn build_info<'a>(name: &'a str, db: &mut PgConn) -> DBInfo<'a> {
-    // do some work, get some info. let tables = get_table_count(db);
+    // Do some work, get some info. let tables = get_table_count(db);
     DBInfo{name, tables}
 }